started reading Philip José Farmer's books in the late

 Hours'.
 He also donated some books.

-sent the information about the Bulgarian
+sent information about Bulgarian

-editions and also scanned all the covers.
+editions and also scanned the covers.

 T. Vainikainen (Finland)